 My Dog is Drooling and Vomiting

-Plants are arguably the most likely culprits in this instance, so if you’re wondering why your dog is eating grass all of a sudden, you may be able to track down the answer to their oral irritation.
+Plants are the most likely culprits in this instance.
+So, if you’re also wondering why your dog is eating grass all of a sudden, you may be able to track down the answer to their oral irritation.

 My Dog is Drooling and Shaking

-A dog doesn’t tend to shiver or shake unless there is something very wrong, or they are very, very afraid.
+A dog doesn’t tend to shiver or shake unless there is something very wrong, or they are petrified.
 Either way, it’s not something that you’re going to want to ignore.

 Remove your dog from a situation and offer reassurance if you suspect they are having an anxiety attack, and get them to a vet if you can’t explain why they are having such a reaction.

 Shivering and shaking is usually a symptom of a significant organ problem within your canine’s body.
 This can affect the kidneys, heart, or be the initial signs of a seizure.